 - CHS-0214 (our etanercept (Enbrel) biosimilar candidate).
 CHS-0214 is a product candidate that we have partnered with Baxter International, Inc., Baxter Healthcare Corporation and Baxter Healthcare SA, or together, Baxter, and Daiichi Sankyo Company, Limited, or Daiichi Sankyo, to develop and commercialize in key markets outside of the United States.
 Please see "Business Collaboration and License Agreements" for additional information.
 We are currently enrolling two Phase 3 clinical trials in rheumatoid arthritis and psoriasis.
 We expect results of these trials, if positive, combined with data from our Phase 1 studies, will support the expected filing of a marketing application in Europe in 2016.
 We have retained the development and commercial rights in the United States.
 However, at this time, we do not expect patent expiration in the United States until 2029. - CHS-1420 (our adalimumab (Humira) biosimilar candidate).
 We completed a Phase 1 study for CHS-1420 in August 2014.
 We plan to initiate a Phase 3 clinical trial or trials in psoriasis or rheumatoid arthritis during the first half of 2015 to support the expected filing of a marketing application in the United States in 2016 and the European Union, or E.U., in 2017. - CHS-1701 (our pegfilgrastim (Neulasta) biosimilar candidate).
-We conducted a Phase 1 study for CHS-1701 between November 2012 and March 2013.
-We intend to begin a Phase 3 clinical trial in breast cancer patients exhibiting chemotherapy-induced neutropenia, i.e., increased susceptibility to infections, in the first half of 2015 to support the expected filing of a license application in the United States in 2016.
+We had initially planned to pursue a 351(a) (novel biologic) regulatory approval pathway for CHS-1701.
+In support of that pathway, we conducted a successful Phase 1 study for CHS-1701 between November 2012 and March 2013.
+However, on October 9, 2014 we met with the FDA to discuss our development plan for CHS-1701.
+We informed the agency of our decision to transition from a 351(a) (novel biologic) approval pathway to a 351(k) (biosimilar) pathway.
+We believe the 351(k) (biosimilar) approval pathway may enable us to file for U.S. regulatory approval for CHS-1701 in the 4th quarter of 2015 or 1st quarter of 2016, approximately 6 to 12 months earlier than we project under a 351(a) (novel biologic) approval pathway.
+We expect the FDA to provide us formal written feedback in November 2014 regarding this change in our development plan for CHS-1701, and we plan to finalize our development plan for CHS-1701 based on this feedback by the end of 2014.
+Depending on the formal written guidance we receive from the FDA, we believe it may be possible to advance CHS-1701 to a 351(k) (biosimilar) approval application without a collaboration or licensing partner.